Ryan Nembhard

-Ryan Nembhard (born March 10, 2003) is a Canadian professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA), on a two-way contract with the Texas Legends of the NBA G League.
+Ryan Nembhard (born March 10, 2003), nicknamed "Nemby", is a Canadian professional basketball player who last played for the Dallas Mavericks of the National Basketball Association (NBA).
 He played college basketball for the Creighton Bluejays and Gonzaga Bulldogs.

 High school career

 Nembhard attended Montverde Academy, where he played alongside Division I prospects Precious Achiuwa, Cade Cunningham, Scottie Barnes, Day'Ron Sharpe, Moses Moody, Jalen Duren, Caleb Houstan and Langston Love.
 Following his freshman season, he opted to reclassify from the class of 2022 to the class of 2021.
 As a senior, Nembhard helped Montverde defeat Sunrise Christian Academy 62–52 to win the 2021 GEICO High School Basketball Nationals.
 He finished with 12 points, 7 assists, 3 rebounds and 2 steals and won game MVP honors.
 Regarded as a four-star recruit, Nembhard was ranked No. 68 in his class and the No. 11 point guard according to 247Sports.
 In June 2020, he committed to playing college basketball for Creighton, choosing the Bluejays over Ohio State, Stanford, Florida and Seton Hall.